-Building on the past successes of MGS’s Interns and Heritage Horizon’s programme, we have launched our biggest learning programme to date.
-‘Skills for Success’ has received funding of £535,000 from the Heritage Lottery Fund to help Scotland's museum sector to address issues including a lack of diversity in the workforce; a lack of accessible entry and progression routes; the development of an accredited work based learning culture in museum sector organisations; and to tackle vital skills gaps.
+Building on the past successes of MGS’s Interns and Heritage Horizon’s programme, we launched our biggest learning programme to date.
+‘Skills for Success’ received funding of £535,000 from the National Lottery Heritage Fund to help Scotland's museum sector to address issues including a lack of diversity in the workforce; a lack of accessible entry and progression routes; the development of an accredited work based learning culture in museum sector organisations; and to tackle vital skills gaps.

-This national learning programme will provide 18 entry level and 4 management level non-graduates from diverse backgrounds with one year paid placements in museums across Scotland.
-Learners will undertake roles vital to the sustainability of the sector, including collections care and management; digitisation; fundraising and marketing; learning programmes and volunteer management.
-Meanwhile, they will have have access to a bespoke training programme and work towards the SVQ3 in Museums and Galleries Practice.
+This national learning programme provided 20 entry level and 2 management level non-graduates from diverse backgrounds with one year paid placements in museums across Scotland.
+Learners undertook roles vital to the sustainability of the sector, including collections care and management; digitisation; fundraising and marketing; learning programmes and volunteer management.
+Meanwhile, they had access to a bespoke training programme and worked towards the SVQ3 in Museums and Galleries Practice.

 Developing the capacity of the sector to deliver accredited work based learning

-Skills for Success will build the capacity of the sector to deliver accredited vocational qualifications by creating an MGS assessment centre and training sector professionals as assessors and internal verifiers.
-These assessors and verifiers will be able to use their skills for the benefit of the sector after the project is completed.
+Skills for Success built on the capacity of the sector to deliver accredited vocational qualifications by creating an MGS assessment centre and training sector professionals as assessors and internal verifiers.
+These assessors and verifiers will be able to deliver vocational qualifications for the benefit of the sector now the project is completed.